mirna-regolo/famelico/README.md

 # famelico
 Famelico is an interactive web platform that showcases Italian culinary traditions.
-Developed as a final thesis in Digital Humanities and Digital Knowledge, it uses modern technologies (HTML, CSS, Bootstrap, JS, JSON) to deliver a dynamic, engaging user experience.
+Developed as a final thesis in Digital Humanities and Digital Knowledge at the University of Bologna, it uses modern technologies (HTML, CSS, Bootstrap, JS, JSON) to deliver a dynamic, engaging user experience.